adr/vscode-adr-manager/docs/Study Design.md

 The first phase of the study aims at acquiring the knowledge and skills necessary for this study, mainly focusing on the acquisition of requirements for the extension.

-**Goal**: At the end of this phase, there should not only be a concrete list of requirements that the future extension should satisfy, but also some rough ideas on how to implement these requirements using the VS Code Extension API and Typescript.
+**Goal**: At the end of this phase, there should not only be a concrete list of requirements that the future extension should satisfy, but also some rough ideas on how to implement these requirements using the Visual Studio Code (in the following abbreviated with VS Code) Extension API and Typescript.

 <br/>